Dartvauder/NeuroSandboxWebUI/README.md

 2) You can press the `Clear` button to reset your selection
 3) You can turn off the application using the `Close terminal` button
 4) You can open the *outputs* folder using the `Outputs` button
-5) You can reload your interface using the `Reload models` button

 ## Where can i get models and voices?